botikis10/Previous-codes/README.md

  You can also filter the given nodes by 2 filters.
 You can move the nodes.
 If you double click on a node then that node becomes the main component

+- PHP-Laravel:

+This is a PHP Laravel project made for university